Uomocosa/Crown-and-Skull-Obsidian-Quartz-Publish/content/Phases.md

+---
+aliases:
+  - The 5 Phases
+  - Choosing a Phase
+  - On Your Phase
+  - Enemy Phases
+  - The GM Call
+---
 Phases are a unique aspect of CROWN and SKULL.
 They divide time into bite-size pieces, and give player turns order, timing, and detail as each scene unfolds.
 Enemies also uses phases to act.

 ---